scmschmidt/trento_checks_for_supportconfig/README.md

 **Chances: :rage:**

 This is a complex gatherer and from reading the description it uses a unix socket connection with `/tmp/.sapstream5xx13`.
-Besides the fact, that those data is not part of the supportconfig, this approach would require to write a program that present the data via a socket to the gatherer.
+Besides the fact, that those data might not be part of the supportconfig, this approach would require to write a program that present the data via a socket to the gatherer.

 ### `saphostctrl`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/saphostctrl.go \